Recipe-level data retention

 No. Updating the Jobs data retention setting affects recipe data created after the setting has been updated.

-For example, if you select Do not store for a recipe, the recipe's existing data will be retained until your workspace's data retention period has passed.
+For example, if you select the Do not store option for a recipe's data retention setting, the recipe's existing data will be retained until your workspace's data retention period has passed.
 New data created after the setting is updated won't be stored.

-This is highlighted in the image below.
-Retention was disabled for this recipe beginning with the 4:58:23 pm job.
-Jobs completed before this still have their data retained:
+This is demonstrated in the following screenshot.
+Retention was deactivated for this recipe beginning with the 4:58:23 PM job.
+Jobs completed before this retain their data:

 Jobs before retention was disabled with data retained Jobs before retention was disabled with data retained